Learning Visual Hierarchies in Hyperbolic Space for Image Retrieval: Experiments

 In same-class retrieval, we assess whether the retrieved image belongs to the \emph{same class} as the query image.
 In hierarchical retrieval, we verify if the retrieved image exists within the \emph{hierarchy tree} of the query image, specifically evaluating the quality of the learned hierarchical representations.

 \paragraph{Same-Class Retrieval.} Denoting the full image as \emph{parent} and the bounding box as \emph{child}, we evaluate retrieval tasks in both child-to-parent and parent-to-child directions.
 Table~\ref{tab:retrieval_1} shows the retrieval accuracy of $\text{top-k}=\{5, 10, 50, 100\}$.
-We notice a significant and consistent improvement with our proposed hyperbolic model, across all metrics and model variants.
+We notice a consistent improvement with our proposed hyperbolic model, across all metrics and model variants.
 This highlights the relevance of our angle-based entailment loss and the advantages of learning hierarchical image embeddings in hyperbolic space.
-While for HCL~\cite{ge2023hyperbolic}, only a slight performance increase was observed after fine-tuning.

 \paragraph{ Hierarchical Retrieval via the Learned Latent Space Distribution.} Table~\ref{tab:retrieval_2} evaluates the hierarchical structure of the latent space by retrieving a large number of child images from parent images.
 We use recall to measure the percentage of ground truth images that are successfully retrieved.
 Moreover, we check the alignment between the retrieved distribution and the underlying hierarchical distribution of the full test set.
 Good distribution alignment is a desirable property for fine-grained retrieval as the \textit{retrieved set should capture the hierarchies present in the data distribution}.
 We propose to measure distribution alignment using the optimal transport (Wasserstein distance), with a smaller distance indicating a closer match (see Sec.~\ref{sec:ot-metric}).